kra3/py-ga-mob/README.rst

 ===================================================
 This is a fork of https://github.com/kra3/py-ga-mob

-pyga is an iplementation of Google Analytics (ga.js) in Python;so that it can be used at server side.
-This project only helps you with Data Collection part of Google Analytics. ie., You can consider this as a replacement for ga.js at client side.
+Pyga is an implementation of Google Analytics (ga.js) in Python that can be used at server side.
+This project only helps you with Data Collection part of Google Analytics.
+You can consider this as a replacement for ga.js at client side.

-Google Provides Android SDK,iOS SDK + Flash SDK.
-And left everybody else with a single page documentation about GIF request parameters.
-Also with a basic sample of server side implementation in quite a few languages (perl, php, jsp).

 Use Cases
 --------------